-Author: Lisa Rothmuller, Sr. Director, Client Success and Consulting, VerityStream
+Author: Lisa Rothmuller, Associate Vice President of Consulting, VerityStream

 The planning for the transition should begin quickly instead of waiting until a couple of weeks before the retirement.
 We often see that a replacement has not been immediately identified so it goes into a holding pattern.
 Though understandable, there is time during this holding period to inform and educate the staff that will remain.
 Documenting processes and the one off situations that happen more than they should can assist others in understanding how things are currently handled.
 Providing shadowing for identified individuals to understand and hear how processes are handled.
 Once the replacement is brought on there will continue to be a transitional time so ensuring knowledge is available can reduce the stressful transition.